 2. Give each other air and light via plenty of space and the positive energy you emanate.

-3. Be mindful of tone: Stop arguing by deleting negative energy in your tone of voice.
-Avoid criticizing and telling others what to do to describing the problem and letting them figure out what to do about it.
+3. Be mindful of tone: Stop arguing by deleting negative energy in your tone of voice, avoiding criticism, and changing from telling others what to do to describing the problem and letting them figure out what to do about it.

 Then, voila!
-Healthy relationships and a more joyful, positive, and loving life!
+Healthy relationships and a more joyful life!